rs-station/rs-template/README.md

 # rs-template

-Template repo demonstrating best practices.
-Read through this file (and explore this repo) and make sure that your package includes all of the following.
+This is a template repo demonstrating best practices.
+You can make your own repo from this template, which should save you a lot of work!
+Just be sure to find-and-replace for "rs-template", "rs_template", and "dennisbrookner" and update everything.

+This file is a guide to the core elements that your project should have.
 In some cases, you may opt for a reasonable alternative, but all of this core functionality should be present.

 ## General organization